Xilinx/nlp-smartvision/README.md

 # Development Guide:

-   If you want to build from source, follow these steps, otherwise skip this section.
+If you want to cross compile the source in Linux PC machine, follow these steps, otherwise skip this section.

-   1) Install the SoM sdk.sh to the path you choose or default.
-Suppose SDKPATH.
+   1) Refer to the `K260 SOM Starter Kit Tutorial` to build the cross-compilation SDK, and install it to the path you choose or default.
+Suppose it's SDKPATH.
    2) Run "./build.sh ${SDKPATH}" to build the somapp application.
    3) The build process in 2 will produce a rpm package kws_aa-1.0.1-1.aarch64.rpm under build/, upload to the board, and run "rpm -ivh --force ./nlp_smartvision-1.0.1-1.aarch64.rpm" to update install.